 Samples were collected every 10 m from 90 m to the surface with hydrological NISKIN bottles coupled with a Seabird CTD (Conductivity-Temperature-Depth) instrument that recorded continuously hydrological parameters (temperature, salinity, density and in situ fluorescence).
-Aliquots of 250 ml of seawater from each depth, fixed with acid lugol's solution (final concentration, 2% v/v; Throndsen, 1978) were stored in dark cold room (4°C) until microscopic analysis.
-Samples were collected every day of each cycle (~12:00 a.m., ITU), yielding a total of 200 samples.
+Aliquots of 250 ml of seawater from each depth, fixed with acid lugol's solution (final concentration, 2% v/v; Throndsen, 1978) were stored in dark cold room (4 °C) until microscopic analysis.
+Samples were collected every day of each cycle $(\sim 12.00 \text{ a.m., ITU})$, yielding a total of 200 samples.
 Aliquots were analysed using the Utermöhl method with sedimentation of 100 ml seawater in settling chambers.
-Counts and observations were done with an inverted light microscope (Zeiss© Axiovert 35), at 200× and 400× magnification.
-For each sample, a minimum of 250 cells were counted.
-Instead of analysing strictly microphytoplankton species, which are formally defined as ranging from 20 to $200 \,\mu m$, we preferred counting every species of the 3 groups typical of the microphytoplankton: diatoms, dinoflagellates and silicoflagellates.
-For instance, some small species of the genus Gymnodinium, with a mean size lower than 10 μm, were counted.
+Counts and observations were done with an inverted light microscope (Zeiss©Axiovert 35), at 200x and 400x magnification.
+For each sample, a minimum of 250 living cells was counted.
+Instead of analysing strictly microphytoplankton species, which are formally defined as ranging from 20 to 200μm, we preferred counting every species belonging to the 3 groups typical of the microphytoplankton: diatoms, dinoflagellates and silicoflagellates.
+For instance, some small species of the genus Gymnodinium, with a mean size lower than 10μm, were counted.
 Coccolithophorids were not counted, since acid lugol's solution alters calcified structures.
 Enumeration of microzooplanktonic groups (tintinnids and naked ciliates) was also carried out.
-Naked ciliates were separated in 3 size classes
+Naked ciliates were separated in 3 size classes (equivalent diameter <30μm, between 30 and 50μm, >50μm).